jeremy-cc/solarch-assoc/README.md

 ###### VPC

+1. VPC acts like a logical datacenter in a region - cannot span regions
+2. Consist of Internet Gateway or VPG, Route Tables, ACLS, Subnets and SG's
-1. VPC Creation
+3. VPC Creation
     1. Cannot create a CIDR block greater than /16 for a VPC
     2. When a VPC is created, a MAIN route table is created with it.
     3. When a VPC is created, a default security group is created for the VPC
     4. When a VPC is created, a default Network ACL is created for the VPC
-2. Subnets are bound to a single AZ within a region.
+4. Subnets are bound to a single AZ within a region.
 ACLs and Security Groups can span AZs.
 Subnets are associated to the MAIN route table by default on creation.
-3. 3 addresses are reserved by default in a subnet, not including .0 and .255 a.b.c.1 is reserved for the VPC router.  a.b.c.2 is reserved for DNS and a.b.c.3 is reserved for future use.
+5. 3 addresses are reserved by default in a subnet, not including .0 and .255 a.b.c.1 is reserved for the VPC router.  a.b.c.2 is reserved for DNS and a.b.c.3 is reserved for future use.
    .255 is broadcast, but broadcast isn't possible in VPC so this is simply reserved.
-4. To connect a VPC to the internet you need to create an Internet Gateway.
+6. To connect a VPC to the internet you need to create an Internet Gateway.
 Only one IG can be bound to a VPC.
+7. VPC can peer to other VPCs in different accounts.
+NO transitive VPC peering though.
+VPCs must peer directly with one another

 ###### NAT Instances and NAT Gateways